 This year, celebrate the season with a new family tradition: taking a vacation that makes the holidays feel like a vacation again.
-That means a holiday—whether it’s Thanksgiving, Christmas, Hanukkah, or New Year’s Eve—where the cooking, light-hanging, or sometimes even the package-wrapping are done for you.
-Having enough time to build a gingerbread house (and someone else cleans up afterward), take the kids to meet Santa, and then step outside to ski—or, depending on your destination, even stroll on the beach.
-Start planning that blissful holiday at one of these California hotels:
+That means a holiday—whether it’s Thanksgiving, Christmas, Hanukkah, or New Year’s Eve— at a hotel where the cooking, light-hanging, or sometimes even the package-wrapping are done for you.
+Have enough time to build a gingerbread house (and someone else to clean up afterward), take the kids to meet Santa, and then step outside to ski—or, depending on your destination, even stroll on the beach.
+Start planning a blissful holiday at one of these California hotels, listed north to south:

 The sprawling Langham Huntington Pasadena, which first opened in the early 1900s, is the picture of traditional elegance—which, combined with Los Angeles County’s balmy weather, makes for sunny holiday bliss.
-For big feast days, choose from luxurious dining options such as the resort’s Thanksgiving buffet or a Christmas morning brunch.
-Kids, though, will love the Gingerbread Glamping experience: an in-room tent stocked with holiday goodies, a storybook, and a gingerbread house kit.
+For big feast days, choose from luxurious dining options such as the resort’s Thanksgiving buffet or December’s Teddy Bear Teas.
+Kids will especially love the Gingerbread Glamping experience: an in-room tent stocked with holiday goodies, a storybook, and a gingerbread house kit.

-This Rancho Palos Verdes resort, tucked into the bluffs of L.A.’s South Bay, celebrates the holidays with menorah lightings and a giant Christmas tree on the grounds.
-The family-friendly hotel offers lots of activities, too, including gingerbread-house kits, ornament-making activities, and a daily search for the resort’s Elf on a Shelf.
-Grown-ups, meanwhile, will love the coastal Turkey Day Hike or the Winter Solstice Hike.
-Throughout the season, the resort’s acclaimed restaurants do their own takes on holiday cuisine.
+This Rancho Palos Verdes resort, tucked into the bluffs of Los Angeles’ South Bay, celebrates the holidays with menorah lightings and a giant Christmas tree on the grounds.
+The family-friendly hotel offers lots of activities in November and December, including cider-pressing, holiday shopping that benefits charities, and a daily search for the resort’s Elf on a Shelf.
+Grown-ups, meanwhile, will love holiday activities and specials including the Turkey Day Hike, the Lighting of the Menorah, and holiday movie screenings.

 The Holidays at La Quinta Resort, Greater Palm Springs

 Frank Capra is rumored to have written It’s a Wonderful Life during one of his many stays at this Greater Palm Springs resort.
 So every year, the Spanish-style La Quinta Resort & Club morphs, as best it can, into a cactus-dotted version of Bedford Falls, the fictional town where Jimmy Stewart’s George Bailey has his holiday awakening.
 Carolers often stroll the grounds and revelers can roast chestnuts at fire pits, look at the decorated windows, and listen for the occasional bell ringing.
-On some nights you might even get to watch the 1946 classic projected on an outside wall.
-To stay in the filmmaker’s favorite suite at the resort, ask for the Capra (once known as the San Anselmo), which now features a vintage typewriter.
+On some nights you might even get to watch the 1946 classic or other holiday movies on the resort lawn.

 Holidays at the Del, Coronado Island